5T33Z0/Clover-Crate/ACPI/README.md

 Fortunately, Clover provides automated, selectable `Fixes`, which can be applied to the DSDT on the fly during boot to add/rename devices or fix common problems which need to be addressed before macOS is happy with the provided DSDT.
 This method is not as clean as patching every issue via a SSDT (like OpenCore requires), but it's an easily accessible and valid approach to fix your DSDT.

 Listed below are the included DSDT `Fixes` provided by Clover (about 30) and what they do.
-Note that these fixes have been accumulated over the years – some of them might be deprecated nowadays.
-Remember: just because a fix is available, it doesn't mean that you need it or that it still works with current hardware or macOS versions.

-To get a better understanding for fixes that are still relevant in 2022, take a look at my [**Desktop**](https://github.com/5T33Z0/Clover-Crate/tree/main/Desktop_Configs) and [**Laptop**](https://github.com/5T33Z0/Clover-Crate/tree/main/Laptop_Configs) configs before getting all click-happy and just randomly enable every available fix!
+To get a better understanding for fixes that are still relevant in 2023, take a look at my [**Desktop**](https://github.com/5T33Z0/Clover-Crate/tree/main/Desktop_Configs) and [**Laptop**](https://github.com/5T33Z0/Clover-Crate/tree/main/Laptop_Configs) configs before getting all click-happy and just randomly enable every available fix!

 **TIP**: Use `Fixes` sparsely.
 Instead, apply SSDT hotpatches included in the OpenCore package or from my [**OC-Little Repo**](https://github.com/5T33Z0/OC-Little-Translated) to fix your `DSDT`.

+> [IMPORTANT!]
+>
+> These fixes have been accumulated over the years – some of them might be deprecated nowadays.
+Remember: just because a fix is available, it doesn't mean that it still works with current hardware and macOS versions!

 #### AddDTGP

 Enabling `AddDTGP` injects the `DTGP` method into the  `DSDT` during boot, so that it can be utilized by other fixes and patches.
 It doesn't do anything on its own.

 > [!NOTE]
+>
 > OpenCore users can add `SSDT-DTGP.aml` instead.
-But since OC heavily relies on self-contained SSDT hotpatches to make devices work instead of patched DSDTs, the `DTGP` method is rarely used/required.
+But since OpenCore heavily relies on self-contained SSDTs to make devices work, the DTGP method is most likely already included in the SSDT itself if needed, so having an additional `SSDT-DTGP` is usually unnecessary.

 ##### DTGP Explained

 In addition to `DeviceProperties`, you can also use the method `_DSM` (Device Specific Method) to do so.
 It contains properties for a device and makes use of the method `DTGP` which is universal for all devices.
 It is specified in the `DSDT` of real Macs.
 Its purpose is to inject custom parameters into some devices.
 Without this method, patched `DSDTs` would not work well.

-Basically, macOS won't actually read/merge device properties from ACPI unless a Buffer of `0x03` is returned when it asks for this property (`Arg0` = UUID, `Arg1` = 1 and `Arg2` = 0).
+Basically, macOS won't actually read/merge device properties from ACPI tables unless a Buffer of `0x03` is returned when it asks for this property (`Arg0` = UUID, `Arg1` = 1 and `Arg2` = 0).

 `DTGP` passes through calls to device-specific methods on various Device objects, unless a specific `UUID` is provided that indicates that macOS is calling the `_DSM`. macOS has a non-standard device enumeration behavior: it first probes each ACPI Device's `DSM` by passing over only 2 arguments (one of which is the `UUID`). macOS then expects the `_DSM` to return the number of additional arguments that can be used.
 It's fine if the device returns more arguments than expected, but not less, so it's best to return the maximum, which is three (`Arg0` to `Arg2`).